AdobeDocs/audience-manager.en/help/using/features/addressable-audiences.md

 Reports for your [!UICONTROL Addressable Audiences] and [Destinations](../features/destinations/destinations.md#concept_5BDA346C376C4B719EA394108AB2735A) use the same date range intervals.
 The date range options include:

 * Last 1 Day (This interval runs from Midnight to Midnight of the previous 24-hour period.
-It is not a real- or current-time metric.)
+It is not a real or current-time metric.)
 * Last 7 Days
 * Last 14 Days
 * Last 30 Days